jhancock532/Three-JS-Music-Visualiser/README.md

   rotationSpeedMultiplier: 2
 }
 ```
-We then create a new dat.GUI object and specify what to include in it.
+We then create a our dat.GUI object and specify what to include in it.
 ```js
 let gui = new dat.GUI();